Hue-Jhan/Multi-Api-Hook-Dll/README.md

 If you want to hook a DLL you can too, the ```dll-inj-xd.exe``` or whatever i named it is a simple remote dll injector that uses LoadLibraryA to inject a dll that acts as a self injector, targeting the process it's being loaded into to inject shellcode and pop up a msgbox.
 In order to hook it you must first spawn the malware as suspended, then spawn the targetes process (notepad), hook it with procHacker, then hook the injector too (in case you wanna hook them both), and resume it.
 The hook dll will recognize and stop the injector first (but you can choose not to stop the execution), then it will stop the malicious dll inside notepad, you can choose not to stop the injection here too.

-### Hooks explained
-Hooks basically allow the DLL to intercept calls before the target function executes, when a hooked API is called, control is redirected to a custom detour function, which can inspect arguments, analyze behavior, log events, or block execution.
-Specifically, MinHook performs inline hooking by rewriting the first bytes of a target function with a jump instruction (trampoline).
-The original bytes are preserved in a function so the hook can safely pass execution back to the real API after processing.

-This DLL applies hooks with minhook to a wide range of functions at both the WinAPI and their Native API (Nt/Zw) counterpart (E.g VirtualAlloc -> NtAllocateVirtualMemory), including but not limited to:

-- Memory allocation: VirtualAlloc, VirtualAllocEx, VirtualProtect, VirtualProtectEx;

-- Memory management: WriteProcessMemory, Memcpy, Manual copying;

-- Threading: CreateThread, CreateRemoteThread, NtResumeThread, NtSetContextThread, SuspendThread;

-- Module/Dll loading: LoadLibraryA/W, LdrLoadDll, GetProcAddress, Manual Mapping;

-- And many more, for the full list check out ```nt_hooks.cpp``` and ```hook_stuff.cpp```.

-Each nt hook also logs function parameters, memory addresses, and patterns such as RWX allocations, thread hijacking, and remote module injection.
-Some hooks also block execution if malicious behavior is detected.

-# 💻 Code
-This project includes not only the hook dll, but also a starter file and some malware samples you can try.
+#### Starter File
 The starter file is a very simple executable that given an executable it will start it as a suspended process, then by pressing enter the process will resume.
-In my opinion this starter file is fundamental to properly hook all functions before execution.
+In my opinion this starter file is fundamental to properly hook all functions before execution and to avoid race conditions.
+You can try to hook the malware while it's running but it might crash or simply already have done some damage.

+#### Hook Dll
 The code for the hook is divided into several sections:

 - dll_main.cpp: entry point and hook installer using MinHook, installs all hooks when the DLL is injected and resizes console;